-When the troubles take us beyond our ability to see clearly or act rationally, like Eve’s family, we are ready to be shown more of who God is.
-Our faith increases and our life-giving capacity grow, because we know God better.
+When troubles take us beyond our ability to see clearly or act rationally, like Eve’s family, we are often more open to be shown more of who God is.
+Our faith is increased and our life-giving capacity grows, because we know God better.
 The heart of a life-giver knows God.

 A life-giver learns, sometimes through painful days in the lives of others, that she desperately needs the Lord to guide each step in her desire to offer help and hope.

 Dear Jesus, like Paul, we need You.
 Life happens and we recognize that we cannot offer help and hope, when circumstances seem hopeless, unless we run to You and Your Word for wisdom.
 Thank you for the promise of Your presence and wisdom.

 At some point in our lives, we or someone we know will go through great suffering.
 I encourage you to go the MARKINC website and listen to Matt Maher’s audio resource so that you can store up treasures of encouragement for the next rainy day in your life or someone else's.
 Here is a summary and teaser of this resource: